Tutorials C# Logical Programs Tutorial

 Common errors & fixes

-✅ Fix: Add guard clauses at the start; write xUnit Theory tests for edge cases.
+- Not handling n=0, empty string, or null input — Add guard clauses at the start; write xUnit Theory tests for every edge case.

-✅ Fix: Always define base case first; convert to loop if stack depth is a risk.
+- Using recursion without a base case — Define base case first; convert to iterative loop if stack depth is a risk.

 Best practices

-- 🟢 Always clarify constraints before coding in interviews
+- 🟢 Clarify constraints before coding in interviews

 - 🟢 Write xUnit Theory tests for edge cases (0, empty, single element)